brimdata/super/book/src/database/format.md

 > aren't present in the database**

-Also, while we are not currently focused on building a SQL engine for the SuperDB database, it is most certainly possible to do so, as a Super record type is analagous to a SQL table definition.
+Also, while we are not currently focused on building a SQL engine for the SuperDB database, it is most certainly possible to do so, as a Super record type is analogous to a SQL table definition.
 SQL tables can essentially be dynamically projected via a table virtualization layer built on top of the SuperDB model.